More than 25 million Americans have some degree of incontinence; and most suffer alone.

 Ideal user: Active persons experiencing light to heavy incontinence.

 These briefs are similar to pull-ups but include two tabs on either side of the waistline.
 The tabs make it easier to place the brief on a person who is immobile or bedridden, therefore removing the need to sit upright.

 Tabbed briefs are a great choice for caregivers as they allow for easier diaper changes when the patient cannot change it themselves.
 They usually offer a higher level of protection and absorbency than most pull-ups as they are designed for a patient who is mostly incontinent and is either sitting or lying most of the time.

 Ideal User: Less active persons with physical limitations and heavy to severe absorbency needs.

-Incontinence pads (or boosters) are typically used in regular underwear when a full diaper is not needed or as an extra layer of absorbency in a diaper.
-They are similar to a maxi pad and made for both men and women, designed with the respective anatomy of the person in mind (more to the front of the brief for men and closer to the vaginal area in women).
+Incontinence pads (or booster pads) are typically used in regular underwear when a full diaper is not needed, or as an extra layer of absorbency in a diaper.
+They are similar to a maxi pad and made for both men and women, designed with the respective anatomy of the person in mind (more to the front of the brief for men, and closer to the vaginal area in women).